 * For Certified Mail, use ZIP code 18769-0002

-- You can even e-file W-2 and W-3 forms online, directly to the Social Security Administration using CheckMark software.
-However, while e-filing W-2 forms, you may not need to submit W-3 forms because SSA automatically calculates the total from the submitted W-2 forms.
+- If you are filing 10 or more tax forms, you must electronically file W-2 and W-3 forms directly to the Social Security Administration.
+It’s worth noting that when e-filing W-2 forms, you may not be required to submit W-3 forms, as the SSA automatically calculates the total from the submitted W-2 forms.

-Before filing the forms, ensure all the company and employee information i.e. TINs, names, and money amounts are the same and exact on both the forms.
-The total no. of W-2 forms should be precisely included in the W-3 forms.
-You have to submit the original red colored form to the SSA otherwise, they won’t accept photocopies.
+Before filing the forms, ensure all the company and employee information including Taxpayer Identification Numbers (TINs), names, and amounts, match precisely on both the forms.
+The total number of W-2 forms must be accurately reflected in the W-3 forms.
+It’s essential to submit the original red-colored Copy A form to the SSA, as photocopies will not be accepted.

 SSA Penalties for Late Submission